swcarpentry/DEPRECATED-bc/novice/shell/07-text_data_mining.md

 AT4G06530    WT		  hy5	 OK  0	20.3433	yes
 </pre>

-You may have noticed that cut and sort use different argumants for the same thing (column number).
-The collection of tools in unix-like operating systems evolved over time from a variety of sources and authors, so their command line argumants are not always consistent.
+You may have noticed that cut and sort use different arguments for the same thing (column number).
+The collection of tools in unix-like operating systems evolved over time from a variety of sources and authors, so their command line arguments are not always consistent.
 If in doubt:

 <pre>
 man cut